 A classic 1950s motel that’s been recently renovated, this place may not look like a whole lot from the outside.
 But once you see the rooms, you’ll understand why City Center is one of the best-rated cheap hotels in Missoula.

-The rooms are clean, modern, and cozy, with hardwood floors and colorful walls decorated with photographs of the area.
+The rooms are modern, and cozy, with hardwood floors and colorful walls decorated with photographs of the area.
 The upstairs interior rooms are larger (accessible by stairs only), but the ground-level rooms have parking right outside each door.
 And it’s even pet-friendly!

+The motel’s location is ideal – it really is in the city center, within easy walking distance of many of the best restaurants in Missoula.
 One thing to note: many of the rooms only have a shower, so double check your room selection if you’re set on having a bathtub.

 Shady Spruce Hostel